If you are looking to trade forex online from Malaysia then you need to open an account with a retail forex broker.

 EUR/USD Benchmark:

-1.9 pips with Micro Account
+2.1 pips with Advantage Plus Account

 Trading Platforms: